-164 See the Utah Criminal Code, Offences Against Property, Property Destruction, Agricultural operation interference - Penalties.
-Title 76, Chapter 6 Part 1 Section 112, accessible at https://le.utah.gov/xcode/Title76/Chapter6/76-6-S112.html, which states: "A person is guilty of agricultural operation interference if the person: (a) without consent from the owner of the agricultural operation, or the owner's agent, knowingly or intentionally records an image of, or sound from, the agricultural operation by leaving a recording device on the agricultural operation".
+164 See the Utah Criminal Code, Offences Against Property, Property Destruction, Agricultural operation interference - Penalties, title 76, ch 6 pt 1 s 112 https://le.utah.gov/xcode/Title76/Chapter6/76-6-S112.html which states 'A person is guilty of agricultural operation interference if the person: (a) without consent from the owner of the agricultural operation, or the owner's agent, knowingly or intentionally records an image of, or sound from, the agricultural operation by leaving a recording device on the agricultural operation'.
 Accessed 20 May 2018.

 165 Or more commonly a cameraphone.
 166 And about what kinds of human rights violations can be recorded.

-have happened at all, where "Everything must become visible" is a battle over who can see and who cannot: over whose sight counts.
+It is a struggle between what can be seen and who can have a say in what can be seen.
+In a historical moment in which evidence more than ever is king, where things almost have to be recorded or be reproducible to have happened at all, where 'Everything must become visible', 167 it is a battle over who can see and who cannot: over whose sight counts.